Preamble

 2003

-As of 1 February the Official Journal is renamed Official Journal of the European Union (Treaty of Nice).
+As of 1 February, the Official Journal is renamed Official Journal of the European Union (Treaty of Nice).

 2004

-As of 1 May the Official Journal is published in 20 languages due to enlargement.
-Under Council Regulation (EC) No 930/2004, a derogation is made for the Maltese edition of the OJ: for 3 years (1.5.2004 to 30.4.2007) the institutions are only obliged to publish in Maltese the regulations adopted jointly by the European Parliament and the Council.
-The colour strip on the spine of the cover of the OJ is removed as of 1 May and the language versions are identified by an ISO code on the cover.
-As of 1 May the CELEX and EUR-Lex databases are loaded with all 20 languages.
+As of 1 May, the Official Journal is published in 20 languages due to enlargement.
+Under Council Regulation (EC) No 930/2004, a derogation is made for the Maltese edition of the OJ: for three years (1.5.2004 to 30.4.2007) the institutions are only obliged to publish in Maltese the regulations adopted jointly by the European Parliament and the Council.

 2007

-As of 1 January the Official Journal is published in 23 languages following the accession of Bulgaria and Romania and the decision to publish secondary legislation in Irish.
-However, a derogation similar to that concerning Maltese applies for the Irish edition: for 5 years (1.1.2007 to 31.12.2011, the institutions are only obliged to publish in Irish regulations adopted jointly by the European Parliament and the Council (Council Regulation (EC) No 920/2005).
+As of 1 January, the Official Journal is published in 23 languages following the accession of Bulgaria and Romania and the decision to publish secondary legislation in Irish.
+However, a derogation similar to that concerning Maltese applies for the Irish edition: for five years (1.1.2007 to 31.12.2011, the institutions are only obliged to publish in Irish regulations adopted jointly by the European Parliament and the Council (Council Regulation (EC) No 920/2005).

 2009

-As of 1 December, the date the Treaty of Lisbon entered into force, a temporary L V heading is added to the OJ , entitled ‘Acts adopted from 1 December 2009 under the Treaty on European Union, the Treaty on the Functioning of the European Union and the Euratom Treaty’.
+As of 1 December, the date the Treaty of Lisbon entered into force, a temporary L V heading is added to the OJ, entitled ‘Acts adopted from 1 December 2009 under the Treaty on European Union, the Treaty on the Functioning of the European Union and the Euratom Treaty’.
 This heading was later removed on 31 December.

 2010

-As of 1 January a new structure for the classification of the acts published in the OJ is introduced, reflecting the changes made by the Treaty of Lisbon.
+As of 1 January, a new structure for the classification of the acts published in the OJ is introduced, reflecting the changes made by the Treaty of Lisbon.

 2012

-The derogation for Irish that was established in 2007 is extended for a further 5 years by Council Regulation (EU) No 1257/2010 (from 1.1.2012 to 31.12.2016).
+The derogation for Irish that was established in 2007 is extended for a further five years by Council Regulation (EU) No 1257/2010 (from 1.1.2012 to 31.12.2016).

 2013